-Tannic compounds, determined as tannin, %, per dry substance, not more than: 8.0
+Tannic compounds, determined as tannin, based on dry substance, %, not more than: 10.0

-Flavonoids, determind as rutin, %, per dry substance, not more than: 10.0
+Flavonoids, determind as rutin, based on dry substance, %, not more than: 10.0

-Control: The qualitative indices of the product are controlled in accordance to company documentation, where are included assay methods and their validity concerning linearity and repetition.
+Control: The qualitative indices of the product are controlled in accordance to the company documentation, where assay methods and their validity concerning linearity and repetition are included.